-This Neighbourhood Plan has been prepared by Burghill Parish Council in conjunction with Kirkwells
+This Neighbourhood Plan has been prepared by Burghill Parish Council with the support of Kirkwells Planning Consultants

-This draft submission neighbourhood development plan has been prepared in accordance with The Localism Act of 2011 and Regulation 14 of Statutory Instrument No. 637 TOWN AND COUNTRY PLANNING, ENGLAND The Neighbourhood Planning (General) Regulations 2012"
+This submission neighbourhood development plan has been prepared in accordance with The Localism Act of 2011 and Regulation 14 of Statutory Instrument No. 637 TOWN AND COUNTRY PLANNING, ENGLAND The Neighbourhood Planning (General) Regulations 2012"

-The Draft Burghill Parish Neighbourhood Development Plan has been produced to help deliver the requirements and aspirations of the local community up until 2031.
+The Burghill Parish Submission Neighbourhood Development Plan has been produced to help deliver the requirements and aspirations of the local community up until 2031.
 The views of parishioners have been taken into account in preparing the plan and the document will provide a means of guiding, promoting and enabling balanced growth within the parish.